 The shortcode with the name issuu-popup dose not exist.

-In 2019, the Saugeen Ojibway Nation (SON) and Bruce Power entered into the New Isotope Collaboration and Marking Agreement to jointly market the isotope Leutetium-177 planned for production at Bruce Power in 2022.
+In 2019, the Saugeen Ojibway Nation (SON) and Bruce Power entered into the New Isotope Collaboration and Marketing Agreement to jointly market the isotope Lutetium-177 planned for production at Bruce Power in 2022.
 This partnership will support the global fight against cancer, while also focusing on creating new and meaningful economic opportunities within the SON Territory.

 In order to produce and distribute new isotopes at Bruce Power, Bruce Power has also partnered with Isogen and ITM.
 Isogen has developed the Isotope Production System or IPS that will be used to create medical isotopes at Bruce Power.
 ITM is a medical company focusing on cancer treatment and will provide the source material for isotope creation and be responsible for distributing the final product to its clients in the health care and cancer treatment sectors.